 In conclusion, I want to assure you that there is a big potential market for paper roll production business.
 It’s very possible for you to build a multi-million dollar industry by producing paper rolls for the world market.
 So why wait?

 Start with your basic ideas, then develop them and make them more solid.
 Write a business plan and get started!
 Of course, before jumping in, you should carry out your feasibility research to determine if your market has potential.
 “Be bold but also cautious” is the advice we give you.
-If you need any assistance about the paper roll manufacturing business, feel free to contact us at: email@example.com, and we will be glad to share our insights with you.
+If you need any assistance with the paper roll manufacturing business, feel free to contact us at firstname.lastname@example.org, and we will be glad to share our insights with you.